A rise in the number of attacks by jihadists in West Africa has led to growing concerns over French military involvement in the region.

 France has warned that if chaos spreads in the region, it could create a void that would be filled by the Islamic State group.

 If we allow chaos to take root, the Sahel states will collapse on themselves, leaving a void for the Islamic State."

-The current French operation has been running since 2014, co-ordinating on security issues with Mali, Mauritania, Niger, Burkina Faso and Chad.
+The current French operation has been running since 2014, co-ordinating security with Mali, Mauritania, Niger, Burkina Faso and Chad.

 They are fighting a complex web of jihadist groups that Niger's President Mahamadou Issoufou has described as having become "professionals in the art of war".

 An attack by jihadists on an army base earlier in December led to the deaths of more than 70 soldiers in Niger.